ArgonneDetectorGroup/anl_fridge_control/README.rst

 This is done with driver files, which give a list of the remote interface commands, as well as serial connection information, that can be used to communicate.

-Currently, the driver files are stored as He4p.txt, He4s.txt, He3ICp.txt, He3ICs.txt,
+The driver files are stored as He4p.txt, He4s.txt, He3ICp.txt, He3ICs.txt,
 He3UCp.txt, and He3UCs.txt.
 Each driver file corresponds to one output on a power supply, and takes the following format.
 All of the keys in this list are needed to make the connections and send the correct information, so it is important